niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 # 6. Conformance

 This document defines conformance for namespaces, schema documents, models, and messages.
 These are the conformance targets for NIEM; that is, these are the kinds of artifact for which conformance may be asserted.
 For each conformance target, this document specifies a set of conformance claims, called rules, which must be fulfilled by a conforming artifact.
-Rules are normative, and are written with the capitalized [[RFC 2119]](#ref) keywords MUST, MUST NOT, etc.
+Rules are normative, and are written with the capitalized <a href="#rfc-2119"><b>[RFC 2119]</b></a> keywords MUST, MUST NOT, etc.

 NIEM does not define conformance for applications, systems, databases, or tools.
 It is therefore impossible for any of these to properly claim "NIEM conformance".
 However, they *may* properly claim to generate conforming messages or to employ conforming models.